Free Prague Walking Tour:

 Powder Tour Hours: Daily April-September 10am-10pm; Closes at 8pm in October & March; November-February closes at 6pm.
 Powder Tower Cost: Entrance is 90 CZK.
 Municipal House Tours: 1 hour guided tours are 290 CZK.

 22. Saint Henry’s Tower (Jindrisska Brána):

-About Saint Henry’s Tower: The 10 story Saint Henry’s Tower is Prague’s tallest free standing belfry tower at 223 feet high.
+About Saint Henry’s Tower: The 10 story Saint Henry’s Tower is Prague’s tallest free-standing belfry tower at 223 feet high.
 It was built in 1472 and the large clock was added in 1577.
-The tower has 3 large bells with the oldest bell dating back to 1518 and the biggest weighing over over 7,000 pounds.
+The tower has 3 large bells with the oldest bell dating back to 1518 and the biggest weighing over 7,000 pounds.
 If you are lucky on your timing, these three historic bells go off at 9am, noon, 3pm and 6pm.
-The top level area also has a great views of the city, the 7th & 8th floor has decent restaurant with a good view, the 6th floor has an exhibit on the tower and a gift shop.
+The top-level area also offers a great view of the city, the 7th & 8th floor has a decent restaurant with a good view, the 6th floor has an exhibit on the tower and a gift shop.
 An elevator saves you a long climb of the steps.
-Next to the huge tower, the neighboring Saint Henry’s Church is an great Gothic-style stone church Built in 1348.
+Next to the huge tower, the neighboring Saint Henry’s Church is an excellent Gothic-style stone church built in 1348.

 If you haven’t already done so consider popping over a half of black toward the Train Station the amazing and colorful Jubilee Synagogue located just one block away.
 Even just a quick peek at the synagogue’s exterior is a treat, but the inside is also very unique.
 Saint Henry Tower Hours: Daily 10am-6pm.
 Tower Website: (HERE).